mrtnetwork/bitcoin_base/README.md

   // Extract and return the x-coordinate (first 32 bytes) of the ECPublic key as a hexadecimal string. final onlyX = publicKey.toXOnlyHex();

-  // CalculateTweak computes and returns the TapTweak value based on the ECPublic key
-  // and an optional script.
-It uses the key's x-coordinate and the Merkle root of the script
-  // (if provided) to calculate the tweak. final tweak = publicKey.calculateTweek();

   // Compute and return the Taproot commitment point's x-coordinate
   // derived from the ECPublic key and an optional script, represented as a hexadecimal string. final taproot = publicKey.toTapRotHex();